dankreiger/angular2-starter-shell-script/README.md

 # Angular 2 Starter App <small>for Typescript</small>

 Instantly build a starter Angular 2 template app for TypeScript.

+Run a script and you're ready to go.

-This is the same starter app found in the [official Angular 2 documentation.
+The source code for the Angular 2 app launched by this script can be found in the official [quickstart tutorial.
 ](https://angular.io/docs/ts/latest/quickstart.html)

 * * *